WildCodeSchool/btz-0321-aeviso-client/README.md

 .
 SideBar Mobile / on the clalendar component if you open the sidebar on the phone there is a css issue.
 You can resolve it by using redux.

+.
+Component UpdateCreateCompany : have to improve logic to switch the state with a Link methode and add the component in the router.
+Use the id to switch from post to update.

 ps: we are frenchies, sorry about the english ;)